Gruveo/gruveo-embed-api-examples/example-4/README.md

 # Gruveo Embed API: Basic Demo

-This example show how you can use the Gruveo Embed API to add video and voice calling functionality to your web app.
+This example shows how you can use the Gruveo Embed API to add video and voice calling functionality to your web app.
 In particular:

 * The custom Call button makes the Gruveo embed join a call room
 * The End button hangs up the call